 Introduction to Matlab Alternatives

-Matrix Laboratory also known as MATLAB is a high-level programming language.
-It provides an interactive environment to perform computations in various fields such as mathematics, sciences and engineering streams.
+Matrix Laboratory, also known as Matlab, is a high-level programming language.
+It provides an interactive environment to perform computations in various fields such as mathematics, sciences and engineering.
 The results can be visualized and generated as reports for further analysis.
 Matlab is the pioneer in combining these things.
-A team of professionals develop the toolboxes and release only after rigorous testing.
-Prior knowledge in Java, C, C++, or Fortran languages is helpful before using Matlab.
-Various math functions and Built-in library commands are used to analyze data, generate plots and perform complex integrations and differentiations.
+A professional team develops the toolboxes and releases them only after rigorous testing.
+Before using Matlab, prior knowledge in Java, C, C++, or Fortran languages is helpful.
+Users utilize various math functions and built-in library commands to analyze data, generate plots, and perform complex integrations and differentiations.
 Here we discuss the list of Matlab Alternatives.

 - It can deal with Arrays and Matrix problems